Col-Ian/Col-Ian/README.md

 ### GetCoding
 * In December 2023, I started the GetCoding program to gain some practical experience and learn how to overall become a better developer.
 The repository for my project for the first module can be seen [here](https://github.com/Col-Ian/Starfinder-GM-Helper), while the working link for it can be found [here](https://col-ian.github.io/Starfinder-GM-Helper/)
+* My second module's project involved using react with typescript.
+It's a tool for players of the Starfinder tabletop RPG to use for managing their character and gives them their options to use during combat.
+It uses local storage, so that everything can be saved per user.
+The repository can be found [here](https://github.com/Col-Ian/Next-Up), and the working link can be found [here](https://col-ian.github.io/Next-Up/).

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Col-Ian)](https://github.com/anuraghazra/github-readme-stats)